backand/docs/source/includes/_backand_features.md

 These are sent to the Logging section of the Backand dashboard, under `Log` -> `Console`.

+<aside class="warning">NOTE: You must enable debug mode in <strong>Admin --&gt; General</strong> in order to see the console output in your application's logs.
+This output will always be shown when testing a function in the Backand App Dashboard, using the provided UI.</aside>

 #### Error Handling
 If your code results in an error (for example, if you write the following: `throw new Error("An error occurred!")`), the request will return HTTP status 417, and the response body will contain the associated error message.

-These are also sent to the Logging section of the Backand dashboard, under `Log` -> `Server Side Exceptions`.
+These are also sent to the Logging section of the Backand dashboard, under **Admin --> All Logs --> Server Side Exceptions**.

 #### Return values
 Triggered actions will have a response that matches the format expected by the triggering call (such as the return value of a `CREATE` call).